juanchel/jump-game-genetic/README.md

-Old project from schools that uses a genetic algorithm to play the "jump game"
+Old project from school that uses a genetic algorithm to play the "jump game"